nathanwl2004/tormach-arm/README.md

 Run the ZA6, either real hardware or in sim mode, in a separate Docker container using the instructions in this section.

+NOTE:  Running ROS 2 will update the EtherCAT master, causing the ROS 1 controller to stop working.
+See "Restore ROS 1 compatibility" below for more info and a fix.

 ### Log into PathPilot Docker registry

 First, create an account at https://hub.pathpilot.com/ and ask John